GordonLesti/broilerjs/README.md

 broilerjs
 =========

-A simple jQuery Plugin to get the color of a image pixel by click
+A simple jQuery Plugin to get the color of an image pixel by click